Appointment Information

 About your appointment

-The initial appointment will involve a thorough dental examination, scale and polish (depending on age and need), remineralising agent (depending on age and need), customised oral hygiene instruction and dietary advice, myofunctional and orthodontic screening, airway and tongue tie screening and sleep screening.
-Depending on the age of your child we will also discuss breast/bottle/solids feeding, dummy/thumb sucking, teething issues/advice and spend time reviewing information about your concerns and your child's symptoms (if any), their functional history and any queries or questions you may have.
+The initial appointment will involve a thorough dental examination, a scale and polish (depending on age and need), application of a remineralising agent (if appropriate), myofunctional and orthodontic screening, airway and tongue tie screening and a review of sleep-related symptoms.
+Depending on your child’s age, we’ll also touch on topics like breast/bottle/solids feeding, dummy/thumb sucking, teething concerns and explore your questions or concerns around your child’s oral function, orofacial development or behaviours.

 About the business